TheDrone7/shieldbow/docs/api/RuneTreeManager.md

 #### .findByName (name)

 Find a rune tree by its name.
-The search is case-insensitive.
-The special characters are NOT ignored.